-These heat pumps run off electricity, meaning no propane is needed to keep them going, not to mention saving you money if electricity happens to be included in your campground fees.
-Unfortunately, these heat pumps only work in temperatures above 40°F, so they aren’t a great option if you plan on camping in super cold weather.
+These heat pumps run off electricity.
+No propane is needed to keep them going.
+They save money if electricity is included in your campground fees.
+Unfortunately, these heat pumps only work in temperatures above 40°F. They aren’t a great option for camping in super cold weather.

 Portable propane heaters

-Portable propane heaters are a great option for those who want a propane heater but don’t want to use battery power.
-These little heaters are small but mighty, and a single unit can easily heat an average sized RV.
-Because of the risk of carbon monoxide poisoning, leaving a window open is necessary for proper ventilation, but they are still much more efficient than the big, built-in RV propane heater furnaces out there.
+Portable propane heaters are great if you want a propane heater, but don’t want to use battery power.
+These little heaters are small but mighty.
+A single unit can easily heat an average sized RV.
+Because of the risk of carbon monoxide poisoning, leaving a window open is necessary for proper ventilation.
+But they are still much more efficient than the big, built-in RV propane heater furnaces out there.

-Unfortunately, they don’t heat any of the plumbing, so you will need to find other ways to keep pipes and tanks from freezing in super cold temps.
+Unfortunately, they don’t heat any of the plumbing.
+You will need to find other ways to keep pipes and tanks from freezing in super cold temps.

 Electric space heaters